-The National Hockey League (NHL) has addressed the viral success of Heated Rivalry.
+The National Hockey League (NHL) has weighed in on the viral phenomenon that is Heated Rivalry.

-Over the last few weeks, the gay hockey romance series starring Connor Storrie and Hudson Williams has dominated the pop culture sphere with an iron fist.
+Over the past few weeks, the gay hockey romance series starring Connor Storrie and Hudson Williams has dominated the pop culture conversation.

-Based on Rachel Reid’s hit novel, Heated Rivalry follows Shane Hollander and Ilya Rozanov, two elite professional hockey players who embark on a passionate, secret romance while maintaining a fierce rivalry on the ice.
+Based on Rachel Reid’s hit novel, Heated Rivalry follows Shane Hollander and Ilya Rozanov, two elite professional hockey players who navigate a passionate, secret romance while maintaining a fierce rivalry on the ice.

 “What begins as a secret fling between confused teenagers at 17 evolves into a years-long journey of love, denial and self-discovery.
 Over the next eight years, as they chase glory on the ice, they struggle to navigate their feelings off it,” the official synopsis reads.